 To help make notetaking fun and beneficial for your homeschooling kiddos, here are a few strategies to consider.

 Teach Your Child the Best Ways to Take Notes and Study

 As with any academic subject, notetaking also has its steps to learn in order to do it properly.
 To keep it simple, here’s an effective way you can teach your child, whether they are in middle school or you have a high school student:

 - Choose a method that resonates with their learning style (we’ll discuss those next).

 - Write down important points, concepts, and information from the topic of study.

-- Use plenty of study techniques such as: flash cards, underlining, highlighting, circling, and the like.
+- Incorporate plenty of study techniques such as: use flashcards, underlining, highlighting, circling, and the like.